 Local residents with a desire to enjoy and explore the area surrounding the village of Alstonefield, formed our Walking Group in 1995.
 We meet weekly on Tuesdays (normally at 9.15 am. outside the Village Hall) and our walks provide a great opportunity to meet and socialise.
 Our walks vary in length and difficulty, but are generally not overly challenging for anyone with a reasonable degree of fitness.
-For further information, see our programme by clicking on it below, or contact Tony Spybey on 310442.
+Please contact Meg on 310488 for further information.
 You can view photos of memorable walks on the gallery by clicking here.
-You may also like to know that we have written a booklet with ten of our best walks - ‘Favourite Walks Around Alstonefield’ – which can be bought from the George Pub, Polly’s Cottage at Milldale or the Tea Junction at Hulme End.
-Alternatively, it is possible to purchase a download on this website.
+You may also like to know that we have written a booklet with ten of our best walks – ‘Favourite Walks Around Alstonefield’ – which can be bought as a pdf. file on this website.
 Please click here.
-Funds from the sale of the walking booklet are currently being used to support St. Peter’s Church Water Project.
+Funds from the sale of the walking booklet are currently being used to support St. Peter’s Church

 April 9th 2013 – Minninglow